james-willett/james-willett.com/content/posts/gatling/gatling-gradle/index.md

 ![Setup Scala SDK](./setupSDK.png)

-6. Choose the SDK that you installed in the prereqs.
-If it isn't in the list, you may need to click `Configure` instead and point to the binaries you previously downloaded
+6. Choose the SDK for Scala.
+If it isn't in the list, you may need to click `Configure` instead and first download the [Scala binaries](https://www.scala-lang.org/download/2.12.8.html).

 ![Choose Scala SDK](./chooseSDK.png)